Call or text to schedule a consultation

 Illinois Child Support Law

-Update: A new Child Support Calculator had been released by the Illinois Department of Healthcare and Family Services.
+Child support in Illinois is calculated based on both parent’s incomes.
+The formula used by the state was developed after performing economic studies to determine what parents at certain income levels would spend on a child’s basic needs if they lived in the same household.
+A Child Support Calculator is has been provided by the Illinois Department of Healthcare and Family Services to help parents estimate how much child support could be ordered by a court based on their respective incomes.
 Click here for links to the estimator.
-Please note that this child support calculator only provides estimates of what the child support payments may be.
-The resulting calculations may differ from what is actually established by the court in a child support case.
+Please note that this child support calculator only provides estimates, and the resulting calculations may differ from what is actually established by the court in a child support case.

 Old Law

-Illinois child support law has traditionally been calculated by taking the payor’s net income (gross income, minus taxes and other deductions), and applying a certain percentage based on the number of minor children, for example:
+Previous Illinois law calculated child support by taking the payor’s net income (gross income, minus taxes and other deductions), and applying a certain percentage based on the number of minor children, for example:

 One minor child: 20% of net income